Kristyyy/Machine-Learning-Projects-Python/README.md

 - Using Moving Average, Exponential smoothing, AR and ARIMA model to forecast video CTR (click through rate)
 - Select a performance measure for the model and pick the best performing model with lowest MSE.

+## Multiple Regression Analysis on Civilization VI Game Players' Active Days

+- Determine the causes of active day
+- Use multiple regression model to predict players' active day